If you are still in the relationship.

 3. Seek professional help.

-- Evidence is key for the future.
-Take photos, keep a diary of dates, keep text messages, recorded anything as evidence of the abusive partner’s behaviour.
-Store on a password protected USB.
-You can hide, send to a new email address and delete all evidence, store it at a friends.
+- Evidence is critical for the future.
+Take photos, keep a diary of dates, keep text messages, and record anything as evidence of the abusive partner’s behaviour.
+Store on a password-protected USB.
+You can hide, send it to a new email address and, delete all evidence, or store it with a friend.
 If they have cameras watching you, don’t do anything that would risk your safety to get proof.

-- Try to gather important documents, passports, birth certificate, bank accounts info, do this last if you believe they might notice.
+- Try to gather important documents, passports, birth certificates, and bank account info, do this last if you believe they might notice.

 - Domestic abuse helplines in your area.
 Suppose you don’t have friends or family to go to, to find a safe refuge.

 - Try to research on devices the abuser can not get access to.
 Public libraries, friends devise.

 - Delete browser history.

 - Try to gather any money you can, again safely.

 - Get support from friends, family, police, online groups, and domestic violence agencies.
 Some people lived it, made it out, Understand and want to help as best they can.